danielk333/phd-course-software-development/content/handouts/hpc-ffi.md

 ### Python as glue

 Choose some small function from a software you have written, either during the course or elsewhere.
 The function should be doing mostly "Python things", not just be one line of numpy.
-Then implement this function in C and create an extension for your code.
+Then implement this function in C or another low level language of your choice and create an extension for your code.
+You should be able to call the function via your Python code without using something like `subprocess`, rather it should use `ctypes` or something like the `Python.h` and `f2py` approach.
 Benchmark the performance before and after.
-We will review the C code and the Python code before and after.
+We will review the compiled low level code and the Python code before and after.